 In determining incentive payments for our NEOs (other than our CEO) under the 2021 Cash Incentive Plan, the Committee considered, in addition to the financial performance goal, the recommendation of the CEO regarding each of the other NEO's individual performance measured against such NEO's individual performance goals.
 Individual performance metrics were drawn from the following categories: budgets, compliance objectives, operating profit, cost reductions, development of strategic plans, process improvement, succession activities and organizational development and effectiveness.
 Specific measurements are assigned to each individual performance objective early in the year for which the performance will be measured and results are determined based on the assessment of the degree of accomplishment of each objective.
-The Committee applies a formula in linking individual results to incentive payment amounts by using these accomplishments, or lack of accomplishments, to determine the incentive amount applicable to the individual component.
+The Committee applies a formula in linking individual results to incentive payment amounts by using these accomplishments, or lack of accomplishments, to determine the incentive amount applicable to the individual component of the formula, up to 100% of the weighting for the individual component.